espressif/vscode-esp-idf-extension/docs/SETUP.md

 # JSON Manual Configuration

-The user can manually configure the extension by setting the following configuration settings with corresponding values.
+You can manually configure the extension by setting the following configuration settings with corresponding values.
 Please take a look at [Configuration Settings](./SETTINGS.md) for more information.

 1. With Visual Studio Code Command Palette (F1 or View Menu -> Command Palette) and type **Preferences: Open Settings (JSON)**.
-This will open the user global settings for Visual Studio Code.
+This will open you global settings for Visual Studio Code.
-   > **NOTE:** The user could choose to modify its workspace settings.json for a workspace limited configuration or a project limited configuration in the project's `.vscode/settings.json`.
+   > **NOTE:** You could choose to modify its workspace settings.json for a workspace limited configuration or a project limited configuration in the project's `.vscode/settings.json`.
 Please take a look at [Working with multiple projects](./MULTI_PROJECTS.md).
 2. Your settings.json should look like:

 MacOS/Linux